 In this example you can start by creating the minimum threshold you want the issue to trigger at; e.g, a Warning Notification when the devices reach 85% of the temperature at which they would probably shut down.

 For a Warning, you might want to uncheck email to limit noise.
 We would suggest keeping Log and SNMP checked so you can leverage the reporting feature in Current and Archive sub-tabs to create an audit around what devices are reaching that threshold.
 If you have a large number of devices to manage, this kind of quick audit reporting can be invaluable!
-You can start to see important trends that you will miss in your traditional vendor logs like;
+You can start to see important trends that you might miss in your traditional vendor logs like;

 “Is this happening in a particular data center all the time?”